-Girl Scouts of Gulfcoast Florida, Inc. (GSGCF) serves 10 counties from the Skyway Bridge to the Everglades in six regions to meet the needs of our girls and volunteers.
+Girl Scouts of Gulfcoast Florida, Inc. (GSGCF) serves 10 counties in six regions, from the Skyway Bridge to the Everglades, to meet the needs of our girls and volunteers.

-Contact any staff member by calling the council headquarters, or by email at customercare@gsgcf.org.
-Council headquarters offices are open Tuesday-Friday from 7:30 a.m.-5:30 p.m.
+Contact any staff member by calling council headquarters, or by email at customercare@gsgcf.org.
+Council offices are open Tuesday-Friday from 7:30 a.m.-5:30 p.m.